A Scale-invariant Generalization of the R\'{e}nyi Entropy, Associated Divergences and their Optimizations under Tsallis' Nonextensive Framework: A Two-parameter Generalization of the R e nyi Entropy

 On the other hand, by convexity of $\ln||P||_\alpha$, we get

 Thus, along with $\alpha>\beta$, we finally get

 This proves the concavity of LNE under Condition (a). {$\square$}

+\begin{remark} Note that the concavity of the LNEs requires additional condition on the values of the tuning parameters $(\alpha, \beta)$.
+This assumption is clearly satisfied for the case $\alpha=1$ or $\beta=1$ (the R\'{e}nyi divergence).
+Additionally it is trivially satisfied as either of $\alpha$ or $\beta$ tends to zero or infinity.
+However, it still remains an open problem to verify this assumption for more general and arbitrary collection of distributions for other values of $\alpha$ and $\beta$. \end{remark}

-Although the concavity of the LNEs requires additional condition on the values of the tuning parameters $(\alpha, \beta)$, their Schur concavity over the set of escort distributions can easily be observed from (\ref{EQ:LNE_escort}) for all $\alpha, \beta >0$.
-This result, presented in the following theorem, will often suffice to study the MaxEnt distributions for LNEs as in the cases of Shannon or Renyi entropy.
+Whenever the assumption of Theorem \ref{THM:LNE_prop4} is not satisfied, the LNEs would still be concave over the set of escort distributions, via their correspondence with the R\'{e}nyi entropy in (\ref{EQ:LNE_escort}), for all $\alpha, \beta >0$.
+This result, presented in the following theorem, will suffice to study the MaxEnt distributions for LNEs via the $P \leftrightarrow P_\beta$ correspondence.